gadiyarvineet4/orderConception/README.md

-oms built using python

-//7th November 2024

-Contains createOrder API
+spartaOMS consists of two API's: orderCreation & orderRelease

+v1 ready:
-  performs validation with respect to business logic and persists the order in database upon succesful validation.
+orderCreation: will perform validation wrt business logic and persist the order in DB

+yet to launch:
+orderRelease: will release the order to stores & cdc's